kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-10-21-what-are-you-afraid-of.md

 *..no body is going to invest*

-*..I am not ready yet*

-*..I can't take risk*
+*..it ain't worth the risk*

 Almost all of us have questions like this when we think of accomplishing something new.
-And it is usually the questions like this which hinder your way to the success.
+And it is usually the questions like this which hinder our way to the success.
 In my own experience, I have come to terms with the fact that it all depends upon how you react; whether you take the excuses like these as challenges to be tackled or as the reasons for why you will fail.

 > It all depends upon how you react; whether you take the excuses like these as challenges to be tackled or as the reasons for why you will fail.